Learn more about how BC Housing is helping builders prepare for new energy efficiency requirements.

 To demonstrate compliance with the BC Energy Step Code, a builder must prove to local building officials that the building meets or exceeds the performance requirements set out in each step.
 These requirements cover building envelope, airtightness, and equipment and systems.

-Although adopting the BC Energy Step Code is currently optional for local governments, the Province will soon introduce stricter energy efficiency standards.
-By the end of 2022, all new buildings in B.C. will be required to be 20% more efficient than the current BC Building Code.
-In response to the new requirements, BC Housing is developing BC Energy Step Code training for builders.
+Although adopting the BC Energy Step Code is currently optional for local governments, the Province will soon introduce stricter energy efficiency standards that require all new buildings in B.C to be 20% more efficient than the current BC Building Code.
+In response to these new requirements, BC Housing has developed training to ensure builders are prepared to meet Step 3 of the BC Energy Step Code’s performance requirements.
 The training will support builders in adopting new practices that will meet consumer needs and lead to improved quality of residential design and construction.

 New Condition for General Contractor Licence Renewal